Workplace Breastfeeding Legislation and Female Labor Force Participation in the United States

-After ensuring I have a panel mostly balanced in calendar time (see section 3), the final sample contains 1,511 households and 16,413 observations.\footnote{NOTE: results are robust to relaxing the restriction of being balanced in calendar time.
-With the resulting larger sample, the effect is still significant and the magnitude even greater (See Appendix Table A4).}

-I supplement the main dataset with the Childhood and Adoption History Supplement from the 2017 PSID (CAH).
-This cross-sectional supplement indicates, for each mother and child pair, whether breastfeeding was initiated.
-I merge these indicators with the main PSID sample by individual in order to analyze the effect of the workplace laws only on women who have indicated that they breastfed a child at some point within the sample period.
-This allows for interpretation of effect of the law on an ``intention to breastfeed" sample.
-Not every individual mother in the entire PSID is included in the CAH supplement, and the sample size is significantly reduced when restricting the analysis to this group of households.
-Nevertheless, results are robust to this restriction.
+After removing all households without children under age 2 present, the final sample contains 53,966 observations with labor market data from 19,267 women.
+This sample is of course unbalanced, as women may have multiple children and leave/re-enter the sample during the period.
+For this reason I treat the sample as a repeated cross-section.
+In order to take advantage of the PSID panel structure, I later perform a secondary analysis where I do not remove households with children over 2 years old, but estimate an interacted panel regression.